 To get the Privilege rate discount set on Oyster, you need to get an Oyster card and then complete a TfL Privilege Oyster Application (XX19) and submit it to RST.

 The discount expiry date will match that on your Staff Travel Card.
 When you get a new Staff Travel Card you will need to update the Privilege discount on your Oyster card.
-Just take your new Staff Travel Card to a London Underground station and ask staff to update the ‘Priv All Rail’ discount.
+Just take your new Staff Travel Card to a LU station and ask staff to update the ‘Priv All Rail’ discount.
 You do not need to contact Rail Staff Travel each year.

 You can still buy single Privilege rate cash fares for travel on LU services at National Rail stations, but these fares are more expensive than pay as you go fares.
 If you’re buying a ticket for travel between two stations across Zone 1, for example, you should ask for a London Terminals to Zone U1* London ticket.

 You cannot buy paper tickets for travel on the DLR.

 Travel by Safeguarded Dependants (aged under 18) using a Privilege Oysterard (Oyster card with the Privilege discount set on it)

 The process is the same as for a Staff member or Dependant over 18 except that your child will need a Zip Oyster Photocard.
 Find out more information about a Zip Oyster photocard.